Details for Australian Indigenous Education

 This unit is offered as a part of the following awards:

-- Draw on current research and evidence-based practices to articulate an understanding of and respect for Aboriginal and Torres Strait Islander cultures and languages.
+- Formulate an understanding of and respect for Aboriginal and Torres Strait Islander cultures and languages;

-- Explain the significant issues: social, cultural, economic and historical that affect the achievement of Australian Indigenous students’ educational outcomes.
+- Critically analyse the significant issues: social, cultural, economic and historical that affect the achievement of Australian Indigenous students’ educational outcomes.

-- Select culturally effective pedagogies which promote heightened understanding of the needs in diverse classrooms and for students across the full range of abilities in order to enable students to reach their full potential and flourish.
+- Select culturally effective pedagogies which promote heightened understanding of the needs in diverse classrooms in order to enable students to reach their full potential and flourish.

 - Describe pedagogies that engender a supportive learning environment and develop positive attitudes towards Australian Indigenous students.